Peer Writing Group Network

 - Step 4 – At each meeting, groups may set writing goals, write together, or exchange drafts, but most importantly, they will support members in making progress.
 Group members will hopefully see an increase in writing quality and productivity!

-*After each term deadline, interested graduate students may contact the Centre for Scholarly Communication to see if a group that would be interested in accepting new members – it will be up to groups to decide if they accept new members.
+*After each term deadline, interested graduate students may contact the Centre for Scholarly Communication to see if a group would be interested in accepting new members – it will be up to groups to decide if they accept new members.

 Peer Writing Groups Network Resources